Educators

 AACSB International

 This workshop explores how a single class session can generate meaningful evidence of learning in a way that is practical for faculty and relevant to Assurance of Learning (AoL).
 Framed within outcomes-based education and continuous improvement, it shows how a short experiential activity can be embedded into an existing course without requiring curriculum redesign or broader program restructuring.
 For deans, academic leaders, and accreditation stakeholders, the session offers practical takeaways on embedding short experiential activities, identifying observable learning signals, translating classroom activity into credible AoL-relevant evidence, and scaling the same approach across disciplines, class sizes, and learning contexts.
+Participants are encouraged to bring a laptop for the hands-on portion of the workshop.

 Geoff Perry